3 Effective Ways to Drastically Improve Your Fighting Skills

 1 - TRAIN AND RETRAIN THE FUNDAMENTALS AS OFTEN AS YOU CAN

 Through consistent practice, the body stores information on frequently repeated motions, which then becomes instinct.
-This allows you to execute strikes automatically without thought or plan, and also allows you to move and fight more efficiently.
+This allows you to execute Muay Thai strikes automatically without thought or plan, and also allows you to move and fight more efficiently.

 Even if you are experienced, it never hurts to go over the basics so you don’t get sloppy.
 Identify technical errors and flaws in your maneuvers, and strive to correct them.